DSG-UniFE/ruby-mhl/README.md

 ## Examples

-Here is an example demonstrating how to solve the x^2 + y^2 equation with a genetic algorithm:
+Here is an example demonstrating how to find the argument that minimizes the x^2 + y^2 equation with a genetic algorithm:

 ```ruby
 require 'mhl'